Kanchenjunga Circuit Trek

 Best Time For Kanchenjunga Trekking

-You can do the Kanchenjunga Trekking in the spring (March to May) and autumn (September to November).
-Both of these boast stable weather and a pleasant climate, which is very much needed for safe trekking, and are considered the best time for Kanchenjunga trekking.
-If you wish to witness a picture-perfect landscape with vibrant and blooming flowers and lush greenery against the backdrop of snow-capped mountains and foothills, then spring is the ideal choice for you.
+Both of these seasons boast stable weather and a pleasant climate, which is very much needed for safe trekking, and are considered the best time for Kanchenjunga trekking.
+Therefore, if you wish to witness a perfect landscape with vibrant and blooming flowers and lush greenery against the backdrop of snow-capped mountains and foothills, then spring is the ideal choice for you.

 Kanchenjunga Circuit Trek Itinerary